-Final financial commitments are required as part of the application review process.
-If the terms and conditions of financial commitments are revised for any reason, as approved by Authority underwriting staff during the application review process; Development staff must be notified promptly.
-Changes to the financial structure of a development may require a subsequent evaluation to determine if the financial structure still meets the Authority's underwriting criteria.
-Regardless of the stage of development completion, Recipients must notify their Program Coordinator immediately of any changes to the development's financial structure.
+Final financial commitments must be in place prior to awarding HOME and NHTF funds.
+If the terms and conditions of the financial structure of the project that were approved by SC Housing underwriting staff are revised for any reason, Development staff must be notified promptly.
+Changes to the financial structure of a project may require a secondary evaluation to determine if the financial structure still meets the Authority's underwriting criteria.
+Regardless of stage of project completion, Recipients must notify their Program Coordinator immediately of any changes to the project's financial structure.